EffectOrientedProgramming/book/Chapters/03_Reliability.md

 If each piece of a traditional system is unreliable, when you combine these pieces you get a multiplicative effect -- the resulting parts are significantly less reliable than their component pieces.
 [[[This seems right but it seems like there's probably some kind of existing analysis we can cite.
 Or something that shows that it's wrong.]]]
+[[[I suspect we could get away with some basic statistics here, eg. If functionA has a 99% success rate, and functionB has a 99% success rate, calling both of them has a (.99 * .99)% chance of succeeding.]]]

 What if we could change our thinking around the problem of building software systems?
 Start by building small pieces that can each be reasoned about and made rock-solid.